This post may contain affiliate links. This won’t change your price, but may share some commission. Read my full disclosure here.

 Since I mixed and matched the wood beads, I wanted to also disguise the end of where one strand ended and the other began.
 Strategically-placed ornaments did just the trick!

-There you have it: a somewhat short but simple and with a little cost savings.
+There you have it: a somewhat short but simple tutorial, and with a little cost savings.
 I did the math, and this cost me around $50 for all of the strands.
 The same would have cost me around three times as much for the same quality, and the variety will let me drape them anywhere!
 The only other inexpensive version I found online that I liked that was comparable were these, but they have a majority of white painted beads instead, and I would argue you’d need at least 3 (online reviews say “I wish I would’ve ordered a second”, but that would still probably look pretty dinky with how many my tree took).

 I’ll be sharing more on each room (living room, kitchen, and dining room) as its finished this week!
 Oh! and don’t forget, there’s still a little time left to enter the wine rack giveaway!
 If you missed that, go back and check it out.